lucidrains/DALLE2-pytorch/prior.md

 ## Dataset

 To train the prior, it is highly recommended to use precomputed embeddings for the images.
-To obtain these for a custom dataset, you can leverage [img2datset](https://github.com/rom1504/img2dataset) to pull images from a list of URLs and [clip_retrieval](https://github.com/rom1504/clip-retrieval#clip-inference) for genertating the actual embeddings that can be used in the prior's dataloader.
+To obtain these for a custom dataset, you can leverage [img2datset](https://github.com/rom1504/img2dataset) to pull images from a list of URLs and [clip_retrieval](https://github.com/rom1504/clip-retrieval#clip-inference) for generating the actual embeddings that can be used in the prior's dataloader.

 ## Configuration